Red Report: Huskers push back against Michigan contention that they 'just wanted to give up'

 He even said he wasn’t so sure they should.

-“Honestly at first I was kind of conflicted with that,” Gifford said.
+“Honestly, at first, I was kind of conflicted with that,” Gifford said.

 But in the end, he’s glad they did and he thinks it sends a message about pushing forward instead of looking back.